sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 and isolation of each +/- axis

 - Backface Mask
-An easy way to isolate interior faces of objects for example cloth lining.
+An way to isolate interior faces of objects for example cloth lining.
+Work off your objects normals

 - Illegal Albedo Warning
-Adjustment layer that gives a visual warning when values outisde a custom range are detected.
+Adjustment layer that gives a visual warning when values outisde a custom value range are detected.

 - Posterize
 Simple Posterize adjustment implementation, specifying how many color/value steps you want